bitrise-io/bitrise/README.md

 If you would like to share your awesome Step with others you can do so by calling `stepman share` and then following the guide it prints.

+## Documentation

+We added some documents to make it a bit easier to get started with Bitrise CLI.
+The documentation includes a quick and a little longer guides for CLI, a [React Native](http://facebook.github.io/react-native/) project workflow guide and an overview of the Step share process.
+You can find them in the [_docs](/_docs/) folder.